 6. Gurudongmar Lake, Sikkim

 Situated at an altitude of 17,800 ft, Gurudongmar lake in Sikkim is amongst the highest lakes in India and in the world.
 The lake is considered sacred by Sikhs, Buddhists and Hindus, which is why there are many worshippers along with tourists that visit this lake.
-The lake is situated to the north of the Kangchengyao range in a high plateau region and remains completely frozen in winter from November to mid-May.
+The lake is situated to the north of the Kangchengyao range in a high plateau region.
+It remains completely frozen in winter from November to mid-May.

 7. Dzukou Valley, Nagaland